 House Prices - UK

-Rightmove reported a 6% rise in asking house prices in the year to May based on interpolated data for 2020.
-Meanwhile Nationwide reported a 7.1% annual rise in their mortgage approval based index over the same period and the ONS is now reporting very high growth in its sales agreed index with a 10.2% rise in the year to March 2021.
+Rightmove reported a 1.5% annual rise in asking house prices in May 2023 while Nationwide reported a 3.4% annual fall in their mortgage approval based index in the same month.
+Meanwhile, the ONS reported 4.1% annual growth in its sales agreed index for the year to March 2023.

 Transactions – UK

 HMRC provisionally reported 82,120 residential transactions in April.
 This was 16.2% lower than the same month in 2019.
 Meanwhile, the Bank of England reported mortgage approvals for house purchase were 25.9% lower in April 2023 than the same month in 2019.